 Before applying, check out the “Undergraduate Funding Tips” for useful information.

 - Your U-M School:

 Some U-M colleges may offer funding with a formal application.
-LSA offers an LSA Internship Scholarship for need-based candidates only.
-LSA students should also see the LSA Internship Office for further resources.
+For example, the LSA Opportunity Hub offers an LSA Internship Scholarship for need-based candidates only.
+Opportunities through other schools and colleges can be found on M-Compass.

 - The Honors College: